 Have you made this consumer choice before?
 If you had a good experience previously, it is likely that choosing the product again will be a good, or, at least, an adequate choice.
 Does this mean it is the best choice?
 Perhaps not, but when you consider your effort and cost to make the decision, satisficing may start to look like an optimal consumer decision making strategy, particularly for low value decisions.

 As decision value and risk of a wrong decision increase, the buyer decision process should include additional effort to frame the decision and allow time to search for information that will improve decision quality.
-(Tell us what choice you are trying to make in the consumer decision survey below.)
 Take advantage of opportunities where the cost of gathering information is low to improve the worth of lower value decisions.
 This could include making a test purchase to gain direct experience, especially when the cost of purchase is very low and it's not worth your time to return it.

 Building a network of connected decisions can help the consumer decision making process.
 For example, choices on personal values can be used as a focusing decision to help eliminate certain alternatives and reduce the analysis effort.
 Certainly a choice to live close to family and friends will constrain the choice of what houses you might buy.
 A budget decision should influence how much will be spent on any product purchase.